The Writing Center

-The Writing Center is offering weekly Writers’ Lounges in the Global RAP, BRAP, COMM RAP, Kittredge Central North, Health Professions RAP, Libby Arts RAP, Sewall History and Culture RAP, and Smith Honors RAP.
+The Writing Center is offering weekly Writers’ Lounges in the Global RAP, COMM RAP, Farrand RAP, Baker RAP, Kittredge Central North, Libby Arts RAP, Smith Honors RAP, and Willard Hall.
 Each Lounge is hosted by a professional writing consultant from the CU-Boulder Writing Center offering one-to-one feedback and advice about writing.

 Writers’ Lounges offer a casual, walk-in based service where students can seek answers to quick writing-related questions as they plan and write papers.

 |Baker||W205||Monday 6-9 PM|